andipollok/Headline-Generator/README.md

 News Generator
 ==============

-A news generator
+A news generator created with Processing

-Created with Processing

 ## What does it do?
 "News Generator" generates news headlines based on a database of given words